cakeslice/vscode-too-many-lines/README.md

-# Too Many Lines VS Code extension
+# Too Many Lines extension

 VS Code extension to keep your file line counts low

 ## How it works